-Q. DID PACIFICORP COMMIT TO KEEPING ITS HEADQUARTERS IN THE NORTHWEST AT THE TIME THAT UTAH POWER AND LIGHT AND PACIFIC POWER MERGED?
+1 2 3 Q. DID PACIFICORP COMMIT TO KEEPING ITS HEADQUARTERS IN THE NORTHWEST AT THE TIME THAT UTAH POWER AND LIGHT AND PACIFIC POWER MERGED?
 4 A. Yes.
 In discovery PacifiCorp described its new building at the North Temple Office as 5 its new headquarters.
-24 My recollection is that a condition of the 1989 merger between 6 Utah Power and Light and Pacific Power was that PacifiCorp would keep its corporate 7 headquarters in the Northwest.
+My recollection is that a condition of the 1989 merger between 6 Utah Power and Light and Pacific Power was that PacifiCorp would keep its corporate 7 headquarters in the Northwest.
 Thus, by building its new headquarters next to the 8 Gadsby power plants in Utah, it is not clear if PacifiCorp is going back on that 9 commitment.
 In Branch, Exh.
 JB-2, PacifiCorp describes the new building as Rocky 10 Mountain Power's new headquarters, not the corporate headquarters.
 If that is the case, 11 however, the degree to which the new building should be paid for by Washington 12 customers is questionable.
-14 customers is questionable.
-12 Q. DID YOU ASK DISCOVERY ON THE NEW OFFICE BUILDING?
-Q. A. 13 DID YOU ASK DISCOVERY ON THE NEW OFFICE BUILDING?
-13 14 DID YOU ASK DISCOVERY ON THE NEW OFFICE BUILDING?
-Yes.
-In AWEC Data Request 77, PacifiCorp was asked to provide detailed capital cost 13 14 15 DID YOU ASK DISCOVERY ON THE NEW OFFICE BUILDING?
-Yes.
-In AWEC Data Request 77, PacifiCorp was asked to provide detailed capital cost estimates of each phase of the project.
-The goal of this was to try to understand where 13 14 15 16 DID YOU ASK DISCOVERY ON THE NEW OFFICE BUILDING?
-Yes.
-In AWEC Data Request 77, PacifiCorp was asked to provide detailed capital cost estimates of each phase of the project.
-The goal of this was to try to understand where the building was being built, and how it might impact other parts of the property, which 13 14 15 16 17 18 19 DID YOU ASK DISCOVERY ON THE NEW OFFICE BUILDING?
-Yes.
-In AWEC Data Request 77, PacifiCorp was asked to provide detailed capital cost estimates of each phase of the project.
-The goal of this was to try to understand where the building was being built, and how it might impact other parts of the property, which are unrelated to Washington operations.
-PacifiCorp responded as follows: Inasmuch as Washington uses a historical test year with known and measurable updates, PacifiCorp has not yet developed detailed work plans

-1 because Washington uses a historical test period.
-Similarly problematic responses 2 followed in later answers to similar questions.
-When asked for contractor plans and cost 3 estimates for demolishing the North Temple Office, PacifiCorp responded "[p]lease refer 4 to the Company's response to AWEC Data Request 077," 26 the same response where 5 PacifiCorp declined to provide any additional information.
-When asked to identify 6 expected salvage proceeds with respect to the North Temple Office, PacifiCorp 7 responded "[p]lease refer to the Company's response to AWEC Data Request 077,"27 the 8 same response.
-The North Temple property is unlike any other property owned by 9 PacifiCorp and has unique ramifications on the rates charged to customers in 10 Washington.
-It is imperative to assess these concerns before contemplating including the 11 new office in rates.
-By not addressing them, PacifiCorp fails to establish any justification 12 for incorporating the new office into the rate, even on a provisional basis.
-13 14 Q. IS THERE ENOUGH INFORMATION TO EVALUATE THE NEW NORTH TEMPLE OFFICE IN THIS DOCKET?
-15 A. No. Due to PacifiCorp's inability to furnish detailed information about its construction 16 plans, there is no foundation for determining whether it is justifiable to include the new 17 building in the rates.
-Accordingly, I recommend removing the North Temple Office from 18 revenue requirement.
+13 Q. DID YOU ASK DISCOVERY ON THE NEW OFFICE BUILDING?
+14 A. Yes.
+In AWEC Data Request 77, PacifiCorp was asked to provide detailed capital cost 15 estimates of each phase of the project.
+The goal of this was to try to understand where 16 the building was being built, and how it might impact other parts of the property, which 17 are unrelated to Washington operations.
+PacifiCorp responded as follows: 18 19 20 Inasmuch as Washington uses a historical test year with known and measurable updates, PacifiCorp has not yet developed detailed work plans for demolition of the North Temple Office (NTO).
+21 This response is somewhat problematic because PacifiCorp wants to consider rate 22 period capital additions in rates, but then refuses to provide supporting information because Washington uses a historical test period.
+Similarly problematic responses followed in later answers to similar questions.
+When asked for contractor plans and cost estimates for demolishing the North Temple Office, PacifiCorp responded "[p]lease refer to the Company's response to AWEC Data Request 077,"26 the same response where PacifiCorp declined to provide any additional information.
+When asked to identify expected salvage proceeds with respect to the North Temple Office, PacifiCorp responded "[p]lease refer to the Company's response to AWEC Data Request 077,"27 the same response.
+The North Temple property is unlike any other property owned by PacifiCorp and has unique ramifications on the rates charged to customers in Washington.
+It is imperative to assess these concerns before contemplating including the new office in rates.
+By not addressing them, PacifiCorp fails to establish any justification for incorporating the new office into the rate, even on a provisional basis.
+Q. IS THERE ENOUGH INFORMATION TO EVALUATE THE NEW NORTH TEMPLE OFFICE IN THIS DOCKET?
+A. No. Due to PacifiCorp's inability to furnish detailed information about its construction plans, there is no foundation for determining whether it is justifiable to include the new building in the rates.
+Accordingly, I recommend removing the North Temple Office from revenue requirement.

-26 Mullins, Exh.
+Mullins, Exh.
 BGM-5 at 9 (PacifiCorp's Resp. to AWEC DR 78)

-27 Mullins, Exh.
+Mullins, Exh.
 BGM-5 at 11 (PacifiCorp's Resp. to AWEC DR 82)